Deep Agent AI Use Cases: Where Deep Agents Actually Deliver Value

 Coding is one of the most successful uses for agentic architectures.
 A coding agent built on deep agent architecture can read code repositories, plan changes, add features, run tests, and create documentation.

-Unlike a coding assistant that just makes code snippets, a project-scale agent treats coding as a full project.
+Unlike a coding assistant that just makes code snippets, a deep agent treats coding as a full project.
 It keeps track of files, works with the file system, and checks results with tests or linters.
 Tools like LangGraph help organize these tasks as structured graphs instead of one-off scripts.

 Systems like Claude code show how agentic workflows can manage coding workflows while keeping context separate between modules and components.